ChloeCodesThings/FakeCallWorkshop/README.md

 ```
 This will be the code that is run when our call function is called.

 **Take a moment to read and understand the code for your call function.** You'll see that we're again setting our accountSid & authToken (with credentials we have set in our function's Application Settings).
-We then have a function that creates a call sent from SENDER_NUMBER, to RECIPIENT_NUMBER, with a url of TWIML_URL (set-up with credentials we have set in our function's Application Settings as well).
+We then have a function that creates a call sent from **SENDER_NUMBER**, to **RECIPIENT_NUMBER**, with a url of **TWIML_URL** (this will be set-up with credentials we have set in our function's Application Settings as well).
 Next, we're logging that our call is sent, and setting our context as done.
 Alternatively , if there's an error, we'll log it and set our context to done.

 Click **Save**.